-One of the most important steps to management of project is to know to “how to plan a project”.
-It is the duty of a project manager to create a plan taking inputs from the team and stakeholders for a success project delivery.
+One of the most important steps in the management of the project is to know “how to plan a project”.
+It is the duty of a project manager to create a plan taking inputs from the team and stakeholders for a successful project delivery.
 According to Wikipedia, a project plan answers these questions about the project:

 When you draft the answers to these questions clearly, it will clearly define the approach that a team will follow to deliver the required scope of the project.

 Table of Contents

 What is a project management plan?

 A project plan is a critical part of putting the puzzle together.
 It guides how a project will run.
 As stated by Project Management Institute, “Project plan is a formal document to guide both executions of the project and project control.”
 It includes the purpose of the project manager for each project part.